Applying for an investment graduate job? Write a covering letter you can bank on

 Why should they hire you?
 Selling your skills

 Different roles will require different qualities; if you’re applying for a maths-based or technical role, for instance, you’ll need to emphasise your relevant technical skills.
 However, it’s also important to identify the soft skills that the employer wants as well.
-M&G Investments, for example, has previously stated that it ‘rewards individuals who display ambition, independent thinking and professionalism’.

 It’s not enough to simply state that you have these skills.
 Don’t just tell the recruiter, ‘I am an enthusiastic and motivated candidate’, for example.
 Evidence your commitment and experience by mentioning internships, spring insight days and relevant academic projects or extracurricular pursuits.